bitwarden/ios/README.md

 2. Run the app in the Simulator with the `Bitwarden` target.

 ### Running Tests

+Due to slight snapshot test variations between iOS version, the test target requires running in an iPhone 15 Pro simulator (iOS 17.0.1).

 1. In Xcode's toolbar, select the project and a connected device or simulator.
    - The `Generic iOS Device` used for builds will not work for testing.